Characterisation of Log-Convex Decay in Non-Selfadjoint Dynamics: Abstract

 \section{Abstract}

-The short-time and global behaviour are studied for an autonomous evolution equation, which is defined by a positively accretive operator, inducing a holomorphic semigroup in a Hilbert space.
-A general condition is introduced under which the norm of the solution is shown to be a log-convex and strictly decreasing function of time, and differentiable also at time zero with a derivative controlled by the lower bound of the positively accretive operator.
+The short-time and global behaviour are studied for an autonomous linear evolution equation, which is defined by a generator inducing a uniformly bounded holomorphic semigroup in a Hilbert space.
+A general necessary and sufficient condition is introduced under which the norm of the solution is shown to be a log-convex and strictly decreasing function of time, and differentiable also at the initial time with a derivative controlled by the lower bound of the generator, which moreover is shown to be positively accretive.
 Injectivity of holomorphic semigroups is the main technical tool.